My Base64 Basic Authentication leaked! What should I do?

 What is a Base64 Basic Authentication and how it is used?

-Base64 Basic Authentication is a method of sending a username and password in an HTTP header using Base64 encoding, typically used for authenticating users in web applications.
+Base64 Basic Authentication is a method of sending a username and password in an HTTP header by encoding them in Base64 format.
+This method is not secure as the encoded credentials can be easily decoded, making it vulnerable to attacks.

-Base64 Basic Authentication is commonly used for the following main use cases:
+Base64 Basic Authentication is commonly used in the following scenarios:

-• Accessing protected resources: Base64 Basic Authentication is used to access protected resources on a server that require authentication.
-By providing the correct credentials encoded in Base64, the client can gain access to the resource.
+Accessing protected resources: Base64 Basic Authentication is used to access protected resources that require user authentication.
+By encoding the credentials in Base64 format, users can securely access these resources.

 ---]